bokeh/bokeh/.github/CONTRIBUTING.md

    be used automatically when you create the PR.)
 The PR must have a meaningful title and a message explaining what was achieved, what remains to be done, maybe an example, etc.

-6. We genrally don't accept code contributions without tests.
+6. We generally don't accept code contributions without tests.
 If there are valid reasons for not including a test, please discuss this in the PR.

 7. We will review your PR as time permits.
 Reviewers may comment on your contributions, ask